Trajectory-aware Shifted State Space Models for Online Video Super-Resolution: Related Work

 \subsection{Video Super-Resolution}

 Video super-resolution (VSR) is a fundamental low-level vision task that aims to restore an HR video from its LR counterpart.
-Existing VSR methods are typically learning-based, utilizing various deep neural networks~\cite{teed2020raft,zhu2019deformable,arnab2021vivit,ho2022video}.
-For example, optical flow-based methods~\cite{chan2021basicvsr,liu2022temporal} explore the temporal motion between frames to align them; deformable convolution networks (DCN)-based methods~\cite{tian2020tdan,wang2019edvr} learn the motion offsets between frames for feature alignment.
-Moreover, flow-guided deformable-based methods~\cite{chan2022basicvsr++,zhu2024dvsrnet} combine optical flow and DCN to achieve better feature alignment.
-Non-local attention-based methods~\cite{li2020mucan,yi2019progressive} aggregate global information for feature aggregation.
-Vision Transformer-based methods~\cite{liu2022learning,tang2023ctvsr} aggregate long-term spatio-temporal information in video to restore SR frames.
-However, these methods are often associated with high complexity and are therefore not best suited for online VSR.
+Existing VSR methods are typically learning-based, utilizing various deep neural networks~\citep{teed2020raft,zhu2019deformable,arnab2021vivit,ho2022video}.
+For example, optical flow-based methods~\citep{chan2021basicvsr,liu2022temporal} explore the temporal motion between frames to align them; deformable convolution networks (DCN)-based methods~\citep{tian2020tdan,wang2019edvr,dong2023dfvsr} learn the motion offsets between frames for feature alignment.
+Moreover, flow-guided deformable-based methods~\citep{chan2022basicvsr++,zhu2024dvsrnet} combine optical flow and DCN to achieve better feature alignment.
+Non-local attention-based methods~\citep{li2020mucan,yi2019progressive} aggregate global information for feature aggregation.
+Vision Transformer-based methods~\citep{liu2022learning,tang2023ctvsr,lin2022unsupervised} aggregate long-term spatio-temporal information in video to restore SR frames.
+Diffusion-based methods~\citep{wang2025liftvsr,liu2025ultravsr,zhuang2025flashvsr} build the long-range modeling using designed diffusion models for information aggregation.
+However, these methods are still associated with high complexity and are therefore not best suited for real-time online VSR applications.
+Recently, some Mamba-based works~\citep{xiao2025event,tran2025vsrm} were proposed that use low-complexity Mamba with global receptive filed to improve VSR performance.
+Although Mamba-based methods achieve some reduction in model complexity, their high-overhead repeated scannings hinders efficient implementation of real-time online VSR.